fommil/fpmortals/manuscript/complete.md

 and, depending on content, `Equal`.

-The way it works is that there are two lists, one for the front data and another for the back (stored in reverse).

-Visualise an instance holding symbols `a0, a1, a2, a3, a4, a5, a6`
+The way it works is that there are two lists, one for the front data and another for the back.
+Consider an instance holding symbols `a0, a1, a2, a3, a4, a5, a6`

 {lang="text"}
 ~~~~~~~~